developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/guide/xmlresponseguide/index.md

 ### EMDKManager.getInstance

-The EMDKManager.getInstance is synchronous method which immediately returns profile mananger instance independent of the underlying components such as MX Framework ready to use or not.
+The `EMDKManager.getInstance` is a synchronous method that immediately returns a Profile Manager instance regardless of whether the underlying components (i.e. MX Framework) is ready to use.

-Components related to the Profile Manager require a few seconds to initialize after a device booted.
-If the application tries to use the `EMDKManager.getInstance` to set the profile immediately after boot-up, a  permission error results because a Profile Manager component (i.e. the MX Framework) is not ready.
+Components related to the Profile Manager require a few seconds to initialize after a device is booted.
+If the application tries to use the `EMDKManager.getInstance` to set the profile immediately after boot-up, a permission error results because a Profile Manager component is not ready.

 		:::java
 		public class MainActivity extends Activity implements EMDKListener